Congressional District # 06

 SOUTH DAYTON DUMP & LANDFILLEPA ID# OHD980611388

 The South Dayton Dump & Landfill (SDDL) Superfund site contains an 80-acre, old industrial landfill located at 1975 Dryden Road in Moraine, Ohio.
-Previous U.S. Environmental Protection Agency (EPA) and Ohio Environmental Protection Agency (Ohio EPA) reports indicated that the landfill was 25 acres in area, but more recent information indicates that the landfill is 80 acres in area, with about 40 acres having been built over and/or being used for other commercial/industrial purposes.
+Early U.S. Environmental Protection Agency (EPA) and Ohio EPA reports indicate that the landfill was 25 acres in area, but more recent information indicates that the landfill is 80 acres in area, with about 40 acres having been built over and/or being used for other commercial/industrial purposes.

 EPA proposed the SDDL site to the Superfund National Priorities List in 2004, but did not complete the listing process in favor of addressing the site through its Superfund Alternative Sites (SAS) program.